 The first of several steps in calculating property taxes is multiplying each property’s “assessed value” by the combined tax rates of all the taxing districts that serve that property.
 Assessed values are set at less than the real market values of most Oregon properties.
 In most cases, each property’s assessed value is allowed to grow by three percent (3%) per year, although the assessed value can never be more than the real market value of the property.
 Generally, property taxes go up three percent each year, because assessed values go up by three percent.

 If taxing districts still need more money than they are collecting, they can ask voters to approve temporary local option levies.
-(This year’s proposed levy for Portland parks and recreation is an example of a local option levy.)
-If approved, the tax rate for a new levy is added to the tax rates of other levies and of all the taxing districts that serve a property.
+(The 2021 proposed renewal of the current levy for the Oregon Historical Society is an example of a local option levy.)
+Renewing an existing levy should not increase a property’s taxes more than the automatic three percent caused by the increase in accessed value.
+On the other hand, if approved, the tax rate for a new levy is added to the tax rates of other levies and of all the taxing districts that serve a property.
 For many properties, adding the tax rate from a new levy to the total rate will increase the property taxes somewhat.
 However, the amount of the increase is limited, because of a process called “compression.”

 Compression keeps property taxes lower than they might be if the total tax rates could be fully applied.
 For example, most Portland properties have combined tax rates from all their levies and taxing districts of between $20 and $25 per $1,000 of assessed value.
 However, many Portland property owners pay taxes at lower rates.
 This is because Oregon’s Constitution sets an upper limit on property tax rates.
 The total taxes that any given property pays for schools are limited to $5 per $1,000 of real market value.
 The taxes for local government services other than schools cannot total more than $10 per $1,000 of real market value.